debasishm89/fb-online-alert/README.md

   Facebook Chat Online Alert Chrome Plugin

-  So are you looking at your Facebook "Online Friends" waiting for that one person to come on.?
+  Are you looking at your Facebook "Online Friends" waiting for that one person to come on.?

   Facebook Online Alert is a free and opensource plugin for Google Chrome which notifies